Chan Buddhism: Esoteric practices

+In Chan, the usage of esoteric mantras goes back to the Tang dynasty.
+There is evidence that Chan Buddhists adopted practices from Chinese Esoteric Buddhism in findings from Dunhuang.
+According to Henrik Sørensen, several successors of Shenxiu (such as Jingxian and Yixing) were also students of the Zhenyan (Mantra) school.
+Influential esoteric dhāraṇī, such as the Uṣṇīṣa Vijaya Dhāraṇī Sūtra and the Nīlakaṇṭha Dhāraṇī, also begin to be cited in the literature of the Baotang school during the Tang dynasty.
+The eighth century Chan monks of Shaolin temple also performed esoteric practices such as mantras and dharanis.
+Many mantras have been preserved since the Tang period and continue to be practiced in modern monasteries.
+One common example is the Śūraṅgama Mantra, which is commonly chanted by monastics as part of the morning liturgy (朝誦 Chaosong) and evening liturgy (暮誦 Musong) in temples.
+Various rituals that continue to be practiced by Chan monastics, such as the tantric Yujia Yankou rite and the extensive Shuilu Fahui ceremony, also involve esoteric aspects, including maṇḍala offerings and the invocation of esoteric deities such as the Five Wisdom Buddhas and the Ten Wisdom Kings.

 Chan monasticism

-Chan developed a distinct monastic system.

 Emphasizing daily life

 As the Chan school grew in China, the monastic discipline also became distinct, focusing on practice through all aspects of life.
 Temples began emphasizing labor and humility, expanding the training of Chan to include the mundane tasks of daily life.
 The Chinese Chan master Baizhang (720–814 CE) left behind a famous saying which had been the guiding principle of his life, "A day without work is a day without food".

 Sinification of Buddhism in China

 It was scholar D.T.
 Suzuki's contention that a spiritual awakening was always the goal of Chan's training, but that part of what distinguished the tradition as it developed through the centuries in China was a way of life radically different from that of Indian Buddhists.
 In Indian Buddhism, the tradition of the mendicant prevailed, but Suzuki explained that in China social circumstances led to the development of a temple and training-center system in which the abbot and the monks all performed mundane tasks.
 These included food gardening or farming, carpentry, architecture, housekeeping, administration (or community direction), and the practice of Traditional Chinese medicine.
 Consequently, the enlightenment sought in Chan had to stand up well to the demands and potential frustrations of everyday life.